captn3m0/captn3m0.github.com/projects/index.md

 All the projects below are under a FOSS license (mostly MIT).
 This page does not include contributions to other projects.

+[pystitcher][pystitcher]
+: **May 2021** Sitches your PDF files together, with customizable bookmarks using a markdown file to declare the PDF structure.

 [foreteller-dl][foreteller]
 : **Apr 2021** A reverse-engineered implementation of the Foreteller Games application to download media files without running the app.